nerdslab/xray-thc/README.md

 Relevant notebooks:
 1. [Pulling down pixel-level annotations](https://github.com/nerdslab/xray-thc-data/blob/master/data_access_notebooks/annotation_access.ipynb)
 2. [Pulling down raw data and pixel-level annotations jointly](https://github.com/nerdslab/xray-thc-data/blob/master/data_access_notebooks/training_data_access.ipynb)

-## Analysis of Pixel-level Features and Microstructure Annotations
-Check out our notebook to analyze the microstructure in different ROIs, and generate the analyses provided in Figure 2 and 3 in the paper.
-[Notebook Here!](https://github.com/nerdslab/xray-thc/blob/master/analysis_notebooks/Prasad20_analyses.ipynb)

 ## Requirements
 General requirements to run code associated with this project are <b>Python 3.x</b> and <b>Jupyter Notebook</b>.
 Additionally, to pull down the data from bossDB, we make use of [blosc](https://pypi.org/project/blosc/), [intern](https://pypi.org/project/intern/), and [numpy](https://pypi.org/project/numpy/), all of which can be installed via [pip](https://docs.python.org/3/installing/index.html).